 - Advanced training in regional, trauma & obstetrics from expert UCSF faculty

 - Up to 11 months per year working at project sites

 - Physician and nurse anesthetists eligible

 - Domestic and international partner sites

-- Month-long global health Global Health Training with fellowship cohort
+- Global Health Bootcamp training course with fellowship cohort

 - Reciprocity with partner sites – we fund 1:1 a fellow at each partner site to come to UCSF for additional training and collaboration

 UCSF-appointed fellows are paired with fellows from their collaborating international or domestic project sites.
 All HEAL fellows (both UCSF-appointed and project site fellows) will join together in San Francisco for a month-long intensive Global Health Training at the beginning of the fellowship.

 Anesthesia and surgery fellows will also receive additional learning opportunities after the July Global Health Training, specific to provision of surgical care in low resource settings.